-The inaugural Canadian Rockies 24 will take place on August 27-28, 2022.
+The Rockies 24 will take place on July 27-28, 2024.
 This is the perfect opportunity to take the family for a mountain getaway.

 A wide range of accommodation are available including hotels, AirBnB’s and camping.
 Camping on site for all solo racers and teams is included.